nadinekuo/www/about/releases/ET_2020_05_announcement.md

 * Bluewaters
 * Comet
 * Cori
+* Queen Bee 2
 * Stampede 2
+* Summit
-* Mike
+* Mike / Shelob
+* SuperMUC-NG
+* Wheeler

 * TACC machines: defs.local.ini needs to have sourcebasedir = $WORK and basedir = $SCRATCH/simulations configured for this machine.
 You need to determine $WORK and $SCRATCH by logging in to the machine.
+* SuperMUC-NG: defs.local.ini needs to have sourcebasedir = $HOME and basedir = $SCRATCH/simulations configured for this machine.
+You need to determine $HOME and $SCRATCH by logging in to the machine.

-All repositories participating in this release carry a branch ET_2019_10 marking this release.
+All repositories participating in this release carry a branch ET_2020_05 marking this release.
 These release branches will be updated if severe errors are found.

-The "Mayer" Release Team on behalf of the Einstein Toolkit Consortium (2019-10-25)
+The "Turing" Release Team on behalf of the Einstein Toolkit Consortium (2020-05-31)

+* Roland Haas
+* Brock Brendal
+* Bill Gabella
+* Beyhan Karakas
+* Atul Kedia
+* Shawn Rosofsky
 * Steven R. Brandt
-* Maria Babiuc-Hamilton
-* Peter Diener
+* Alois Peter Schaffarczyk
-* Matthew Elley
-* Zachariah Etienne
-* Giuseppe Ficarra
-* Roland Haas
-* Helvi Witek

-Oct, 2019
+May, 2020